dgarczek/ZenPacks.zenoss.HttpsMonitor/README.md

 Data Source Changes: \
 Cycle Time (seconds) is set to 150 ( Default: 300 ) \
-IP Address or Proxy Address field is left blank to force polling by Host Name ( Default: ${dev/manageIp} ) \
 Severity is set to Criticial ( Default: Warning ) \
 Port is set to 443 ( Default: 80 ) \
 Use SSL? is checked ( Default: unchecked ) \